Estimated reading time: 11 minutes

 What is advertising on a blog?

-Honestly, it wasn’t much, but I took what I could get.
+It wasn’t much, but I took what I could get.

 Over 2 years ago, I switched to Mediavine marketing, and I’ve never looked back.

-The thing is that as a blog gets bigger like CBB, it comes with more expenses.
+The thing is that as a blog gets bigger, like CBB, it comes with more expenses.

 This is where Mediavine has helped me SO much, and I plan to stay with them for the long term.

-We help content creators build sustainable businesses.
 From educational tools and cutting-edge plugins to ad technology that maximizes earnings without slowing down your site, our motivation is ensuring your brand and business grow in every respect.

 Mediavine (Not affiliate)